 I have been dancing since I was a teenager first at home and then in nightclubs.
-I was a teenage go-go dancer, briefly.
 I would occasionally go and see dance performances.
-I wanted to be a dancer but I didn’t know how.
-Later in life I found that it is possible and more recently I have been developing a practice of my own as an older, fat, self-trained dancer.
+Later in life I began developing a practice of my own as an older, fat, self-trained dancer.
 My interests include dance as research, popping, krumping and improvisation.

 In 2014 I began a choreographic relationship with Project O, after seeing them perform their show, O. This developed into a performance called SWAGGA and a film.
 The New Empowering School was a ten-week series of free workshops in 2015 that was part of the creative process for developing SWAGGA.
 The project was supported by Arts Council England, Cambridge Junction, Live Art Development Agency, ArtsAdmin, Dance Research Studio, South-East Dance and The Yard.
 Katarzyna Perlak worked closely on the project as photographer, and created a film of the piece.

 I blogged about SWAGGA at Obesity Timebomb and published an article about it with Open Democracy.

 Cooper, C. (2015) ‘I am a fat dancer, but I am not your inspiration porn’, Transformation [online], available: https://www.opendemocracy.net/transformation/charlotte-cooper/i-am-fat-dancer-but-i-am-not-your-inspiration-porn

 30 Skanks (And Other Revolutionary Dances)

 In 2015 I collaborated with Zinzi Minott on a piece engaged with dance as protest, anti-racism and impact of the carceral state on Black people, which was performed at Chisenhale Dance Space on 4 December.